realworldocaml/book/en/imperative-programming.md

 When a sequence expression `expr1; expr2` is evaluated, `expr1` is evaluated first, and then `expr2`.
-The expression `expr1` should have type `unit` (though this is a warning rather than a hard restriction), and the value of `expr2` is returned as the value of the entire sequence.
+The expression `expr1` should have type `unit` (though this is a warning rather than a hard restriction.
+The `-strict-sequence` compiler flag makes this a hard restriction, which is generally a good idea), and the value of `expr2` is returned as the value of the entire sequence.
 For example, the sequence `print_string "hello world"; 1 + 2` first prints the string `"hello world"`, then returns the integer `3`.

 Note also that we do all of the side-effecting operations at the very end of each function.
 This is good practice because it minimizes the